-Camberwell girls are divided into four Houses.
+Camberwell Girls House Program is divided into four groups.

 There is something for everyone and many hidden talents are discovered along the way.